 A key theme throughout conversations in relation to poverty was health and inequalities.
 It was felt that poverty is linked to poor mental health, feelings of stress, stigma, and hopelessness.
 There are issues around access to affordable food and physical wellbeing.
-The food pantry in the Woodburn is highly valued however it is only open one afternoon a week.
+The Food Pantry in Woodburn is highly valued however it is only open once a week on a Friday afternoon.
 A lack of access to nearby, free or low-cost activities was also mentioned as challenging, particularly in the Woodburn area.